rubyreine/mahjong-night-tiles-zen/README.md

 Mahjong Solitiare(Focus and flow)

-Mahjong isn’t just a puzzle game here - it’s a small daily ritual.
-Calm visuals, smooth gameplay, and just enough challenge to help you focus, relax, and get into flow.
+mahjong isn’t just a puzzle game here - it’s a small daily ritual. calm visuals, smooth gameplay, and just enough challenge to help you focus, relax, and get into flow.

 What is it?
 • A modern Mahjong Solitaire platform designed for all devices.
 • Play classic tile-matching with atmospheric themes, smart hints, daily challenges, and progression that keeps every session rewarding.

 Who is it for?
-• For anyone who enjoys thoughtful, relaxing games:
+• for anyone who enjoys thoughtful, relaxing games:
 • casual players looking to unwind,
 • people who love aesthetic experiences,
 • and competitive players chasing streaks and leaderboard rankings.